Chinese punctuation for proper nouns: Old-school style

 In Taiwan, this form of the book title mark is called "Type A" (甲式) in contrast to "Type B" (乙式), and (to be described later).
 In China, only type B book title marks are accepted in modern day use.
 On the other hand, the proper name mark is a straight underline in both Taiwan and China.

 When a proper noun immediately follows another, the lines accompanying each of them do not connect; however, many digital systems are unable to correctly display this break.

 The old-school style proper name marks were an official rule in Taiwan and Hong Kong earlier.
-However, since the old-school style is hard to typeset, it has fallen into disuse except in Traditional Chinese school textbooks and Classical Chinese text that has been re-laid out in a modern style.
+However, since the old-school style is hard to typeset, it has fallen into disuse except in traditional Chinese school textbooks or in Classical Chinese text that has been re-laid out in a modern style.